PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 .. figure:: /image/plugin_development/daq_move_pi_e870_move_rel.svg
     :width: 600

-    *move_rel* method of our PI E870 plugin.
+    *move_rel* method of our PI E870 instrument class.
 Implementation of a relative move.

 We can now test the *Rel +* / *Rel -* buttons, a change of axis... it works!

-There is still minor methods to implement, but now you master the basics of the plugin development ;)
+There is still minor methods to implement, but now you master the basics of the instrument plugin development ;)

 Commit our changes with Git
 ---------------------------